JeyRunner/tuda-typst-templates/templates_examples/tudaexercise/main.typ

   // "A Custom Key": "A Custom Value" // Adding a custom key values pair )
 ```
 The options can also be left empty.
 Then their corresponding item will not appear.
+Please also note, that the options `group, tutor` and `lecturer` will only show up if choosing the `exercise-type: "submission"`.

 If you add a custom key, want to modify what is displayed or where it is displayed in the space below the title, include the parameter `info-layout` like shown in the example below:
 ```typst